Skip to content

 The recommended way to install on developer machines running Windows.

 The Windows installer is the most convenient way to set up a Windows workstation.
-It bundles the CLI, can add it to the PATH, installs the VS Code extension when VS Code is found, and lets you pick which default rules and which license to install.
+It bundles the CLI, can add it to the PATH, installs the VS Code extension when VS Code is found, and lets you install a license.
+Rules are not bundled — they come from the profiles in your .codecharter/config.yml, resolved against the portal.

 Download